Dr. Ayesha Khan

 Key Role of Pakistan Sweet Home in Pakistan Floods

-Whenever a catastrophe strikes Pakistan, Pakistan Sweet Home is always there to extend a helping hand.
-As Asia’s largest orphanage, PSH provides a safe and nurturing environment for vulnerable children.
-It also steps up during times of crisis to support affected families.
+Whenever a catastrophe strikes Pakistan, Pakistan Sweet Home is among the first to extend a helping hand.
+As Asia’s largest orphanage, it not only provides a safe and nurturing environment for vulnerable children but also steps up during national crises to support affected families.

 Make a Difference with Pakistan Sweet Home